pmansour/interview-guidance/README.md

 # Overview
 ## Background
-I've interviewed at dozens of companies over my career.
-As an interviewee, I've found that practicing the following structured format helps me succeed more consistently at tackling technical interviews at large tech companies.
-I've also shared this with many others who have found it useful as well.
+**As an interview candidate**: I've interviewed at dozens of companies over my career (and gotten SWE offers at Microsoft, Apple, Salesforce, Google, Amazon, and others).
+In my experience, practicing the following structured format helps me succeed more consistently at tackling technical interviews at large tech companies.
+I've also shared this feedback with many others who've found it useful as well.

-I've also interviewed over 50 candidates in my professional career, mostly at Google but with some at Microsoft and a startup.
+**As an interviewer**: I've interviewed over 50 candidates in my professional career, mostly for positions at Google but with some at Microsoft and a startup.
 As an interviewer, I'm often looking for a positive *signal* that a candidate has certain qualities, such as strong communication skills, problem solving, programming, and testing.
 I've found that candidates who approach interviews using a structured format have a much easier way showing positive signals than those who don't.

 ## Setting
 This process is tailored for 45-minute tech interviews where most of the interview time is spent on one design or programming problem, potentially with follow-ups.
 You may need to use a shorter version of this process (or omit certain parts) if your interview is shorter, or if you're expecting several short, unrelated questions.

 ## Goals
 The goal of a technical interview is to convince your interviewer that you have certain qualities they're looking for.
-The goal is *not* simply to show that you can find an optimal solution to some esoteric problem.
-The biggest artefact of your interview is the impression that your interviewer has about your communication, problem-solving approach and ability to write code.
-Even if you have those qualities, they won't do much good if you can't show them during the interview, so it pays to invest in a good process that showcases these skills and gives you the best chance at success.
+The goal is *not* simply to show that you can find an optimal solution to some esoteric problem. *The biggest artefact of your interview is the impression that your interviewer has* about your communication, problem-solving approach and ability to write code.
+If you have those qualities, you need to explicitly show them during the interview, so it's worthwhile to invest in a good process that showcases these skills and gives you the best chance at success.
+I've described my process below.

 # Process
 Once you're given an initial problem statement, the process is as follows: